MANAGEMT 7081 - Managing in a Global Context

-Course Code MANAGEMT 7081 Course Managing in a Global Context Coordinating Unit Business School Term Trimester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 36 hours per week Available for Study Abroad and Exchange Restrictions Available to Certificate, Graduate Diploma and Master of Business Administration students only - other students must first meet with program director for enrolment approval Course Description This course will prepare you for a leadership role in the volatile, uncertain, complex and ambiguous business environment filled with possibilities.
-It provides an overview of the global environment and its effect on local, national and international organisations.
-The course also introduces core theories and frameworks that guide systematic thinking about aspects of economic, institutional, and cultural diversity that matter in the context of managing a contemporary organisation.
-You will develop a managerial global mindset and learn how to leverage diversity and similarity for value creation in the organisational context.
-In addition, you will learn to identify specific business challenges and opportunities brought about by globalisation and generate insights necessary to manage them successfully.
-The course content includes a guided, mindfulness-based, transformative learning journey.
-As an outcome of that journey, you will advance your self-awareness and build a set of skills to maintain sharp focus, create and sustain positive organisational energy and get past cognitive and emotional filters through which an untrained mind sees the world.
+Course Code MANAGEMT 7081 Course Managing in a Global Context Coordinating Unit Business School Term Trimester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Restrictions Available to Certificate, Graduate Diploma and Master of Business Administration students only - other students must first meet with program director for enrolment approval Course Description This course will prepare you for a leadership role in the globalised world.
+It provides an overview of the diversity and complexity of the global environment and how that environment affects local, national and international organisations.
+It introduces core theories and frameworks that guide systematic thinking about aspects of economic, institutional, and cultural diversity across and similarity between countries that matter in the context of managing a contemporary organisation.
+It will help you to develop a managerial global mindset and acquire skills to leverage this diversity and similarity for value creation in the organisational context.
+You will learn to identify challenges and opportunities brought about by globalisation, generate insights necessary to manage them successfully, and build skills needed to become a successful leader in the global environment.

 Course Coordinator: Dr Olga MuzychenkoDr.
 Olga Muzychenko